ABHINAV112/Basic-WebDevWorkshop/README.md

 - Classes and Ids are special attributes
 - They can be used to refer to html tags, from css and javascript( you will get to know in the following sections)
+- Classes and id's differ as classes are used to refer to multiple tags but ids are generally used only for one tag

+---

 ## CSS